 Tour Noir: Search for clues to solve the mystery behind a man’s disappearance as you visit landmarks around Lower Manhattan on this theatrical tour inspired by film noir.
 Daily at 1pm

-Japanese Horror at the Brooklyn Academy of Music: BAM Rose Cinemas gets cinephiles into the Halloween spirit with postwar Japanese horror films.
-The lineup includes classics such as Godzilla and Mothra as well as the ghostly Kwaidan.
-October 26–November 1
+NYC Horror at the Brooklyn Academy of Music: BAM Rose Cinemas gets movie lovers into the Halloween spirit with a slate of creepy movies set in NYC.
+The lineup includes cult classics such as American Psycho, Wolfen and Def by Temptation.
+October 31–November

-Dog Costume Contest at Fort Greene Park: Join the pack at Fort Greene Park’s annual dog costume parade, which celebrates its 20th anniversary in 2018.
+The Great Pupkin at Fort Greene Park: Join the pack at Fort Greene Park’s annual dog costume parade.
 Dog owners go all out with their creations, which lean heavily on pop culture, and a panel of judges bestows prizes and ribbon rosettes on the canine winners.
-October 27
+October 26

 Pumpkin Flotilla in Central Park: It’s a stunning sight every year when some 50 jack-o’-lanterns float on the Harlem Meer as twilight falls over Central Park.
 The event also includes a costume parade and spooky stories.
 October 28, pumpkin launch at 6:30pm